Project 1

 Regardless, in the last commit that addresses the peer review comments, you should use a keyword in your commit message that will close the peer review issues.
 These words are close, closes, closed, fix, fixes, fixed, resolve, resolves, and resolved and they need to be followed by the issue number (which you can find next to the issue title).
 So, your commit message can say something like “Finished updates based on peer review, fixes #1”.

-Your write-up should consist of three parts:
+Your report should consist of three parts:

 1. Introduction (1-2 paragraphs): Brief introduction to the dataset.
 You may repeat some of the information about the dataset provided in the introduction to the dataset on the TidyTuesday repository, paraphrasing on your own terms.
-Imagine that your project is a standalone document and the grader has no prior knowledge of the dataset.
+Imagine that your project is a standalone document and the evaluator has no prior knowledge of the dataset.

 2. Question 1: The title should relate to the question you’re answering.